 In turn, many of these workers returned home with asbestos fibers stuck to the clothing, hair, and skin.
 This placed loved ones in the family home at risk of developing life-threatening illnesses as well.

-Even worse, veterans and civilian workers were never told the dangers of working around asbestos on battleships.
-They didn’t know that once ingested or inhaled, asbestos fibers can lead to toxic, fatal illnesses such as asbestosis, malignant mesothelioma, and asbestos-related lung cancer.
+Even worse, veterans and civilian workers were never told about the dangers of working around asbestos on battleships.
+They didn’t know that once ingested or inhaled, asbestos fibers can lead to toxic, fatal illnesses.

 Additional Help and Assistance for Asbestos Victims

-Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the leading asbestos and mesothelioma attorneys in your area.
+Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.
 Keep in mind that if you have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for considerable compensation to help cover medical bills, lost wages, pain, suffering, and more.
 For additional assistance or if you have any questions, contact us at toll-free 800-793-4540.